Summer Law Intern Program - Conditions of Employment

 Summer Law Intern Program (SLIP) General Information and Conditions of Employment

-Eligibility, Credentials, Citizenship & Residency Requirements | Multiple Internships Within 12 Months | Application Process | Application Status | Selection, Interview, and Offer Process | Conditions of Employment |
+Eligibility, Credentials, and Citizenship Requirements | Multiple Internships Within 12 Months | Application Process | Application Status | Selection, Interview, and Offer Process | Conditions of Employment |

 Security and Suitability (Background Investigation) | Permanent Employment

-Eligibility, Credentials, Citizenship & Residency Requirements
+Eligibility, Credentials, & Citizenship Requirements

 Who is eligible for the Summer Law Intern Program (SLIP)?

-The majority of the candidates who apply to the SLIP are second year law students who work at Justice during the summer between their second and third year of law school.
-Any failing law school grade disqualifies applicants who will intern before law school graduation.
-Third year law students who wish to intern between law school graduation and the start of judicial clerkships, legal fellowships, Presidential Management Fellowships, or full-time graduate law programs in the fall after graduating are also eligible to apply.
+Third year law students who wish to intern between law school graduation and the start of judicial clerkships, legal fellowships, or full-time graduate law programs in the fall after graduating are eligible for the SLIP-Law Clerk.
 Please review the eligibility guidelines for specific information.

 Are first year students eligible to apply for the Summer Law Intern Program?

-Generally, no. You must have completed at least one full semester of law school (equivalent to full-time study) before the application deadline in September to be eligible to apply to the SLIP.
+You must have completed at least one full semester of law school (equivalent to full-time study) before the application deadline in September to be eligible to apply to the SLIP.
+First-year, first-semester law students who are interested in work experience at Justice should consider applying for volunteer legal internship.
+Learn more about Volunteer opportunities for law students at Justice.

 What factors does the Department consider when selecting summer law interns?